Where does your money go?

 Whitelion – How your fundraising will help…

-The young people Whitelion works with are among the most disadvantaged members of our community who often come from extremely abusive families, including sexual, drug or alcohol abuse.
-Whitelion helps young people find the courage to seek a better future and aims to break the cycle of substance abuse, criminal activity and incarceration by providing young people at risk with opportunities to make links and build relationships with the community with education and employment opportunities.
+The young people Whitelion work with are among the most disadvantaged members of our community who often come from extremely abusive families, including sexual, drug and/or alcohol abuse.
+Whitelion helps young people find the courage to seek a better future.
+Whitelion aims to break the cycle of substance abuse criminal activity and incarceration by providing young people at risk with opportunities to make links and build relationships with the community through education and employment opportunities.

 - $35 – would provide a hygiene pack for a young person living on the street